It’s free and it’s good for the body and soul – go walking in Fleetwood and see what you can can see!

 Next, you’ll pass the site of the former Fleetwood Pier, which was sadly lost to fire in 2008.

 Then you’ll come to the area in front of the Euston Gardens, at the Ferry and where the shops and amusements are.
 Here you can refuel at one of the cafes, and you can take a ride across the River Wyre on the pedestrian ferry to Knott End.

 Docks, Freeport and River Wyre

-You’re now at Dock Street, which is where the ferrys once arrived and departed from.
-The loading gantry that you can see int he photo below is still there.
+Carry on walking in Fleetwood around the coastline and you’re now at Dock Street.
+It’s where the ferries once arrived and departed from.
+The loading gantry that you can see in the photo below is still there.

-Next stop along the seafront is Freeport Fleetwood and you’re now onto the River Wyre rather than the Irish Sea.
+Next stop along the seafront is Affinity Lancashire and you’re now onto the River Wyre rather than the Irish Sea.

 Carry on Walking beyond Fleetwood

 Journey South to Blackpool, St Annes and Lytham